xavier-orcutt/chinle-primarycare-scheduler/README.md

 * **Hard constraints** that cannot be violated (e.g., providers cannot work clinic during inpatient)
 * **Soft constraints** with penalties that guide the optimizer toward preferable solutions while maintaining flexibility when strict adherence isn't possible (e.g., ensuring that providers work as close as possible to their designated weekly clinic amount)

-All constraints are considered simultaneously during solving.
+All constraints are considered simultaneously by CP-SAT during solving.
 This approach ensures the scheduler can find workable solutions even when competing requirements make perfect solutions impossible.

 ## Scheduling Process
 The scheduling process follows these key steps:

 1. **Input Processing**: The system takes in the inputs as defined above.
 2. **Adaptive Minimum Staffing**: The scheduler automatically determines the highest possible minimum staffing level that allows for a feasible schedule.
 It starts with an initial target of 4 providers and systematically reduces this value until a viable schedule is found.
-3. **Constraint Satisfaction**: The CP-SAT solver applies all hard constraints (like inpatient assignments) while minimizing penalties from soft constraints (like minimizing more than 1 pediatric call a week).
+3. **Constraint Satisfaction**: The CP-SAT solver applies all hard constraints (like inpatient assignments) while minimizing penalties from soft constraints (like avoiding multiple pediatric calls in a week).

 The system treats all submitted leave requests as pre-approved during the scheduling process and automatically identifies the highest achievable minimum staffing level given the leave requests.
 This provides a clear picture of the "worst-case" staffing scenario if all requested leave were granted.
 Final leave approval remains at the discretion of department chiefs.